-If you’re constantly seeing popups—especially if they’re unrelated to the websites you’re browsing—or having new tabs open automatically, these are good indications that there’s malicious code running in Chrome.
+If you’re constantly seeing popups (especially if they’re unrelated to the websites you’re browsing) or having new tabs open automatically, these is another sign that you have malware running in Chrome.

 Toolbars and start pages

 You can manually set your own Start page in Chrome Settings, and toolbars are features of legitimate tools.
-Both new Start pages and toolbars are also favorites of fraudsters looking to drive traffic by altering search results or stealing browsing data.
+Both are also favorites of fraudsters looking to drive traffic by stealing search results or browsing data.

 Finding Chrome Cleanup Tool in Settings